MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/android.md

 Once you have created an app, you can obtain its **App Secret** on the **Getting Started** page or **Settings** page on the App Center Portal.

-> [!NOTE]
-> App secret is like an api key for your app, it allows events and telemetry to be sent to App Center backend.
-It doesn't provide any access to your account.
-It can't be used to invoke App Center REST APIs (like trigger builds or send push notifications).
-If your code is open source, we recommend you inject the secret at build or in a similar way.

 ## 3. Add the App Center SDK modules

 1. Open your app level `build.gradle` file (`app/build.gradle`) and add the following lines after `apply plugin`.
 Include the dependencies that you want in your project.
 Each SDK module needs to be added as a separate dependency in this section.
 If you would want to use App Center Analytics and Crashes, add the following lines: